dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ::: moniker range=">= aspnetcore-2.2"

-When hosting in-process, the module has its own server implementation layer, IIS HTTP Server (`IISHttpServer`).
+When hosting in-process, the module uses an IIS in-process server implementation, IIS HTTP Server (`IISHttpServer`).

 When hosting out-of-process, the module only works with Kestrel.
 The module is incompatible with [HTTP.sys](xref:fundamentals/servers/httpsys) (formerly called [WebListener](xref:fundamentals/servers/weblistener)).